collocations.org

 It is a common experience to feel that an author writes well, without being able to say why.

-Early experiences shape the way we face up to and deal with crises in later life.
+Early experiences shape the way we deal with crises in later life.

 enjoy, go through, have, undergo